European Social Survey in a nutshell

 Data

-After completion of the fieldwork, FORS reviews and verifies the data and processes it, so that it can be integrated into the central data archive of the ESS.
-The anonymised ESS datasets are freely available to researchers and other interested parties after registration and agreement to the data use conditions.
-The data can be downloaded from the ESS website as SAS or SPSS files.
-For users who do not have access to statistical software, the ESS website also offers an online analysis tool.
+After the completion of fieldwork, FORS reviews, verifies, and processes the data to ensure its integration into the central ESS data archive.
+The anonymized ESS datasets are freely available to researchers and other interested users, provided they register and agree to the data use conditions.
+These datasets can be downloaded from the ESS website in SAS or SPSS formats.
+For users without access to statistical software, the ESS website also offers an online tool for data analysis.

-The Swiss ESS data is also available on the FORS – De Visu Server.
-This server also provides exclusive access to additional, country-specific questions surveyed in Switzerland, and to the German and French language versions of the dataset.
-Further information on the survey, the data and variables is also available here.
-FORS – De Visu provides only a limited selection of the Swiss ESS data.
-The overall dataset is available on the SWISSUbase data catalogue.
+The Swiss ESS data is additionally accessible via the FORS – De Visu Server.
+This platform offers exclusive access to supplementary country-specific questions surveyed in Switzerland, along with the German and French language versions of the dataset.
+Further details regarding the survey, data, and variables are also available here.
+While FORS – De Visu provides a limited selection of Swiss ESS data, the full dataset is available on the SWISSUbase data catalogue.

-For cross-country comparisons, the data has to be weighted by population size of the respective countries in order to ensure correct representation of each country.
-The ESS calculates these weights for all participating countries (see ESS population weight).
-Depending on the national sampling design, the data of certain countries has to be weighted to account for sampling design bias (see ESS design weight).
-For Switzerland, only the ESS data from 2002 to 2008 requires such design weights.
-Starting in 2010, the respondents are drawn from a one-stage national random sample of individuals; hence the data from 2010 requires no weights.
+For cross-country comparisons, the data must be weighted by the population size of each respective country to ensure proper representation.
+The ESS calculates these weights for all participating countries (see ESS Population weight).
+Depending on a country’s sampling design, additional weighting may be required to correct for sampling biases (see ESS Design Weight).
+For Switzerland, only ESS data from 2002 to 2008 requires such design weights.
+Since 2010, respondents have been drawn from a single-stage national random sample of individuals, eliminating the need for design weights from 2010 onward.

-Researchers are requested to respect the data use conditions, in particular the proper citation (see correct citation for Swiss data sets) in articles or other forms of publication.
-All publications that refer to ESS data must be reported to the ESS bibliography.
+Researchers are reminded to adhere to the data use conditions, particularly regarding proper citation (see correct citation for Swiss datasets) in publications.
+All publications utilizing ESS data must be reported to the ESS data archive.

 Interesting links: